Highly driven professionals

 More about innovation-oriented Public Procurement (PCP & PPI)

-Corvers together with Stella Consulting was awarded a contract by the European Commission (DG Connect) to provide promotion, training and local assistance to public procurers and policy makers that are interested to implement innovation procurements of ICT based solutions across the EU Member States.
+Corvers is main contractor for the European Assistance for Innovation Procurement-initiative eafip - an initiative from the European Commission (DG Connect) to provide promotion, training and local assistance to public procurers and policy makers that are interested to implement innovation procurements of ICT based solutions across the EU Member States.

 Andrus Ansip, Vice President of the European Commission wrote an interesting blog about how public bodies can use their purchasing power to act as smart buyers to create opportunities for companies to get their research results to market and stimulate innovation.